lahiiru/browser-push/index.md

     ```php
     // back-end/safari_push_package_creator/index.php
-    $certificate_path = \"path/to/file/pkey.p12\";         // Change this to the path where your certificate is located.
+    $certificate_path = "path/to/file/pkey.p12";         // Change this to the path where your certificate is located.
-    $certificate_password = \"your-certificate-password\"; // Change this to the certificate's import password.
+    $certificate_password = "your-certificate-password"; // Change this to the certificate's import password.
     ```

 5. Run that index.php file.